Last updated: June 2026

 Step 5: Share the Join Code With Students

-Once you hit “Host Now,” a unique 6-digit game code appears on your screen.
-Students go to blooket.com/join or open the Blooket app, enter the code, choose a nickname, and they are in.
+Once you hit “Host Now,” a unique 6 or 7-digit game code appears on your screen, along with a QR code and a join link.
+Students go to play.blooket.com, enter the code, choose a nickname, and they’re in.
 Project the code on your classroom screen or paste it in your LMS chat so everyone has access at the same time.
+If a student’s code won’t work, the Blooket Join and Blooket Code guides cover every common error.

 Step 6: Start the Game and Monitor the Dashboard

 Once enough players have joined, click “Start.”
 Your host dashboard updates in real time.
-You can see who is playing, lock the lobby so no new players can join mid-game, and end the session at any point.
+You can see who’s playing, lock the lobby so no new players can join mid-game, and end the session at any point.
 Keep an eye on participation counts, not just the leaderboard at the top.
+The Blooket Dashboard guide breaks down how to read the live view and the post-game report.

 Pro Tip: Set a 2-minute lobby window before starting.
 This gives students who log in slightly late a chance to join without disrupting the game.
 Rushing the start is the single most common cause of students feeling excluded from the session.